stts-se/tillstudpub/audio_streaming/README.md

 Since this part of the Web Audio API is deprecated, we are working on an update using [AudioWorkletNode](https://developer.mozilla.org/en-US/docs/Web/API/AudioWorkletNode) instead.

-The reason for switching to the TODO ...
-More information on the motivation behind the AudioWorkletNode can be found here: https://hoch.io/assets/publications/icmc-2018-choi-audioworklet.pdf
+The ScriptProcessorNode was deprecated due to some critical design flaws.
+More information on the motivation behind the switch to AudioWorkletNode can be found here: https://hoch.io/assets/publications/icmc-2018-choi-audioworklet.pdf

 The downside of using AudioWorkletNode is that it is not fully supported by Firefox yet (we have tested using stable version 75 and beta version 76, and none of these work).
 It works fine with Google Chrome (81) and Opera (version 68), however.